- PEMM Research

 - News & Events

-Applications for Fall 2019 are now OPEN!
-Apply on/before Decemeber 1st to receive an application fee waiver!
+Applications for Fall 2020 admission are now OPEN!
+Apply on/before December 1st to receive an application fee waiver!

 Applicants to the PEMM program must meet the following requirements:

 Only students who intend to pursue a PhD or MD-PhD degree full time will be accepted and could thus become eligible for candidacy for a degree in PEMM.
 It is the long-standing policy of the College to actively support equality of opportunity for all persons regardless of race or ethnic background, and no student will be denied admission or be otherwise discriminated against because of race, color, sex, religion, age, national or ethnic origin.

 Admission to the Program in Experimental & Molecular Medicine is granted by the Guarini School of Graduate and Advanced Studies at Dartmouth upon recommendation of the PEMM Admissions Committee.

 Selection factors include: